OpenGOAL-Mods/OG-RCO/README.md

 ## Settings (preventing softlocks / required speedrun tech)

 Some cell orderings would be impossible, like if the very first cell chosen was from Lava Tube.
 To avoid these cases, there are a handful of restrictions enforced when randomly choosing cells.
-Additionally, depending on which speedrun tricks you are comfortable with, you can toggle other restrictions on/off. (shoutout to Six & Dexz again for originally working these out)
+Additionally, depending on which speedrun tricks you are comfortable with, you can toggle other restrictions on/off. (shoutout to Six & Dexz again for originally working out most of these)

 Restrictions:
 - Unless all 4 Geyser Rock cells have been chosen, cells outside Geyser Rock cannot be chosen (the first 4 cells are always from Geyser Rock)